Tooniis/docs/porting/install-build/reference-rootfs.rst

 Halium reference rootfs
 =======================

-Once you have built the system.img from the android tree, you can download and install the rootfs using the ``halium-install`` script from the `halium-scripts repository <https://github.com/Halium/halium-scripts/>`_.
+Once you have built the system.img from the android tree, you can download and install the rootfs using the ``halium-install`` script.

 Install hybris-boot.img